 “We liked their stuff and we wanted to change, so we started experimenting.
 I got on well with Jimmy Page of The Yardbirds and played guitar on three songs in Hamilton from the side of the stage, because Jimmy would fall over drunk.”

 In the tour bus, jamming, Page gave Williams the chords to his version of The Rock And Roll Trio’s 'Train Kept A-Rolling', which would turn up on Larry’s Rebels first album, Study In Black, as 'The Flying Scotsman'.
 Its restless blues clatter and lonely howl harp banged on down the main trunk line.
 The song’s centrepiece — a soaring psychedelic guitar rave-up — has lessons in feedback and discord learnt from touring with master guitarist Page.

-There’s a lot of that mayhem in The Rebels’ third single — a manic version of The Artwoods' loose limbed, organ-driven 'I Feel Good'.
-On the flipside all hell breaks loose on their rave up of The Small Faces’ 'What'cha Gonna Do About It'.
+There’s a lot of that mayhem in The Rebels’ third single — a manic version of The Artwoods' loose-limbed, organ-driven 'I Feel Good' (written by Allen Toussaint).
+On the flipside all hell breaks loose on their rave-up of The Small Faces’ 'What'cha Gonna Do About It'.